archan937/router.js/README.md

 **Note**: include `router.min.js` for the minified router.js library

+## Demo

+You can see `router.js` on the demo page <a href="https://archan937.github.io/router.js#demo">https://archan937.github.io/router.js#demo</a>.

 ## Usage

 To define your routes you need to invoke either the `Router.add()` or even shorter `route()` function.
 The required arguments are pretty simple.

-For every route you need to pass two arguments:
+For every route you need to pass a pair of two arguments:

 1. the `hash` of the route
 2. the `callback function` that gets invoked after a route match